-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages MM-3 SOW § 2.6.17.1 Member Materials No later than the fifth Business Day following the receipt of the Enrollment File from the HHSC Administrative Services Contractor, the MCO must mail a Member's ID card and Member Handbook to the Case Head or account name for each new Member.
-When a Case Head or account name Caregiver represents two or more new Members, the MCO is required to send only one Member Handbook.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages MM-3 SOW § 2.6.17.1 Member Materials No later than the fifth Business Day following the receipt of the Enrollment File from the HHSC Administrative Services Contractor, the MCO must mail a Member's ID card and Member Handbook to the Member or Member's Caregiver.
+When a Caregiver represents two or more new Members, the MCO is required to send only one Member Handbook to the Caregiver.
 Transition Phase, Operations Phase, and Turnover Phase Per each incident of noncompliance.
-HHSC may assess up to \$500 per each incident of the MCO's failure to mail Member Materials to the Case Head or account name for each new Member.
-Managem ent Information Syster ms (MI) MI-1 SOW § 2.6.30 Management Information System Requirements The MCO's Management Information System (MIS) must be able to resume operations within 72 hours of employing its Disaster Recovery Plan.
-Quarterly during the Operations Phase Per Day of noncompliance, per MCO's Service Area.
-HHSC may assess up to \$5,000 per Day of noncompliance and per MCO's Service Area.
-MI-2 SOW § 2.6.30.1 System-Wide Functions The MCO's MIS system must meet all requirements in SOW § 2.6.30.1 Quarterly during Operations Phase Per Day of noncompliance, per MCO's Service Area.
-HHSC may assess up to \$5,000 per Day of noncompliance and per MCO's Service Area.
-Financial Financial Reporting (FR)
+HHSC may assess up to \$500 per each incident of the MCO's failure to mail Member Materials to the Member or Member's Caregiver.
+Managem Management Information Systems (MI) MI-1 SOW § 2.6.30 Management Information System Requirements The MCO's Management Information System (MIS) must be able to resume operations within 72 hours of employing its Disaster Recovery Plan.
+Quarterly during the Operations Phase Per Day of noncompliance.
+HHSC may assess up to \$5,000 per Day of noncompliance.
+MI-2 SOW § 2.6.30.1 System-Wide Functions The MCO's MIS system must meet all requirements in SOW § 2.6.30.1 Quarterly during Operations Phase Per Day of noncompliance.
+HHSC may assess up to \$5,000 per Day of noncompliance.
+Financial Reporting (FR)

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages FR-1 SOW § 2.6.29.3.2 Financial Reporting Requirements Exhibit C - UMCM Chapter 5.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages FR-1 SOW § 2.6.29.3.2 Financial Reporting Requirements Exhibit C - UMCM Chapter 5.
 Financial Statistical Reports (FSR): The MCO must file quarterly and annual FSRs.
 Quarterly reports are due no later than 30 Days after the conclusion of each State Fiscal Quarter (SFQ).
 The first annual SFY FSR report is due no later than 120 Days after the end of the Contract Year, and subsequent annual reports are due no later than 365 Days after the end of each Contract Year.
-Quarterly during the Operations Phase Per Day of noncompliance, per MCO's Service Area.
-HHSC may assess up to \$1,000 per Day of noncompliance and per MCO's Service Area a FSR is not submitted or is late, inaccurate, or incomplete.
+Quarterly during the Operations Phase Per Day of noncompliance.
+HHSC may assess up to \$1,000 per Day of noncompliance a FSR is not submitted or is late, inaccurate, or incomplete.
 FR-2 SOW § 2.6.29.3.2 Financial Reporting Requirements Exhibit C - UMCM Chapter 5 Claims Lag Report must be submitted by the last Day of the month following the reporting period.
 Operations Phase and Turnover Phase Per Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance the report is not submitted or is late, inaccurate, or incomplete.
 FR-3 SOW § 2.6.29.3.2 Financial Reporting Requirements Exhibit C - UMCM Chapter 5 Affiliate Report must be submitted on an as-occurs basis and annually by September 1 of each year in accordance with the Exhibit C. The "as-occurs" update is due within 30 Days of the event triggering the change.
 Operations Phase and Turnover Phase Per Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance the report is not submitted or is late, inaccurate, or incomplete.